Checklist for new programme students and students taking freestanding courses

 With a SLU student account, you can log in to student computers and the student web, access library resources, and log in to your SLU email account.

 If someone at SLU needs to contact you or inform you about something, this is the email address they will use.
-Therefore, make it a habit to read emails sent to your SLU email address regularly.
+Make it a habit to check your SLU email account regularly.

-There are two ways to obtain an SLU student account:
+Two ways to obtain an SLU student account

 1. On campus